 5. Aloe Vera for Sunburn

-Aloe (Aloe vera) is a well-known balm for treating sunburn, minor burns, and moisturizing skin.
-Aloe is easy to grow in a pot indoors and you can harvest and freeze the gel to rub on sunburned shoulders, add to smoothies, and more.
+This plant is a well-known balm for treating sunburn, minor burns, and moisturizing skin.
+Aloe (Aloe vera) is easy to grow in a pot indoors and you can harvest and freeze the gel to rub on sunburned shoulders, add to smoothies, and more.

 6. Self-Heal for Skin Protection